 A Legacy of Innovation Across Industries

-• Cable television, Pay-TV and satellite distribution platforms
+Cable television, Pay-TV, satellite and interactive distribution platforms

-• Healthcare information, patient entertainment, and interactive communications services
+Healthcare and patient information and interactive communications services

 This breadth has provided perspective across economic cycles, capital markets, human resources and evolving regulatory environments.